Anal hygiene: Muslim societies

 The use of water in Muslim countries is due in part to Islamic toilet etiquette which encourages washing after all instances of defecation.
 There are flexible provisions for when water is scarce: stones or papers can be used for cleansing after defecation instead.

 In Turkey, all Western-style toilets have a small nozzle on the centre rear of the toilet rim.
 This nozzle is called taharet musluğu and it is controlled by a small tap placed within hand's reach near the toilet.
 It is used to wet the hand to wash the anus.
 Wet toilet papers may also be used.
 Afterwards the anus is dried with toilet paper.
 Squat toilets in Turkey do not have this kind of nozzle (a small bucket of water from a hand's reach tap or a bidet shower is used instead).

 Another alternative resembles a miniature shower and is known as a "health faucet", bidet shower, or "bum gun".
 It is commonly found to the right of the toilet where it is easy to reach.
 These are commonly used in the Muslim world.
 In India, a lota vessel is often used to cleanse with water, though the shower or nozzle is common among new toilets.

+In the early 1990s, Rizwan Sajan and Anis Sajan based in Dubai founded the company Danube Group and began selling a handheld bidet shower called Shattaf.
+It soon became widespread across much of the Arab world and Asia.